 Scorpions are relatively inactive during the daylight hours.
 The majority of stings reported to the poison center occur at night during the warm summer months.

 - Clear away debris, trash, logs and bricks where scorpions like to live.

 - Fix holes and cracks in the house.

 Signs & Symptoms:

 Scorpion stings can cause immediate local pain with minimal swelling.
-Numbness and tingling are frequently reported.
+Numbness and tingling are frequently reported and may travel across the body.
 The injured area may be very sensitive to touch, pressure, heat and cold.

 Small children are at highest risk of severe reactions.
 They can show jerky body and wild eye movements.